 Another downside is the fees you’ll have to pay in order to secure the second mortgage.
-Interest rates and closing costs are usually higher than they were for your original mortgage, and the appraisal charge and legal fees can be a pain in the butt.
+Interest rates and closing costs are usually higher than they were for your original mortgage.
+And the appraisal charge and legal fees can be a pain.
 However, if you’re prepared and have something worthwhile to pay for, the pros of taking out a second mortgage can outweigh the cons.

 types of second mortgages

 There are two main types of second mortgages: home equity loans and home equity lines of credit.
-Home equity loans provide a lump sum of money all at once that you repay at regular intervals over a set period of time.
+Home equity loans provide a lump sum of money all at once.
+You repay this amount at regular intervals over a set period of time.
 These loans typically have fixed interest rates.
 A home equity line of credit works like a credit card, so you can spend the money as you need it.
 Interest rates for home equity lines of credit are typically adjustable.

 how do i get one?

 It makes the most sense to go to your primary mortgage lender for a second mortgage loan.
-If your account is in good standing and your credit score is still good, taking out a second mortgage could prove to be an easy process and your lender will be able to combine both of your mortgage payments into one.
+If your account is in good standing and your credit score is good, taking out a second mortgage could be an easy process.
+And your lender will be able to combine both of your mortgage payments into one!